netanelgilad/commerce/README.md

 To create your data collections, go to the CMS in your Wix Dashboard sidebar and create the following collections using the `Create Collection` button:

-- Pages - stores the content of the dynamic pages of our site
+- Pages - stores the content of the dynamic pages of your site

   - Collection Name: `Pages`
   - Collection ID: `Pages`